mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 2. Increasing **Revenue**
 3. Maximizing **Profit**

-Solving problems that address KPI's (Key Performance Indicators) is a great place to start.
+Solving problems that address **KPI's (Key Performance Indicators)** is a great place to start.
 Anything to do with customers, quality, service, performance, and so forth.

 # How do you (the Data Scientist) generate value?

-<strong>It's Simple:</strong> By taking applications into production.
+It's Simple.
+By taking applications into production.

 ### What is an application?